States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 - a maximum fine of $10,000.7

-But when anything other than a very small amount of cocaine is recovered, the State will often charge an accused with possession with intent to deliver a controlled substance (which is a more serious crime than drug possession).
+Though when anything other than a very small amount of cocaine is recovered, the state will often charge you with possession with intent to deliver a controlled substance (which is a more serious crime than drug possession).
 The penalties increase to a Class B felony punishable by:

 - a fine of up to $25,000.8